 \section{Related Work}

-\myparagraph{Class-incremental learning} The goal of class-incremental learning is to develop machine learning models that can effectively adapt and learn from data presented in a series of training stages.
-This is closely associated with topics known as continual learning~\cite{de2019continualsurvey,lopez2017gradient} and lifelong learning~\cite{chen2018lifelong,aljundi2017expert}.
-Recent incremental learning approaches are either task-based, \ie, all-class data come but are from a different task for each new phase~\cite{DeepGenerative,WA,LwF}, or class-based, \ie, each phase has the data of a new set of classes coming from the identical dataset~\cite{Lifelong, DER, FOSTER, MEMO, Dualnet}.
+\myparagraph{Class-incremental learning.} The goal of continual learning~\citep{de2019continualsurvey,lopez2017gradient} or lifelong learning~\citep{chen2018lifelong,aljundi2017expert} is to develop machine learning models that can effectively adapt to and learn from data presented in a series of training stages.
+Recent approaches on these topics are either task-based, where each new phase introduces data from all classes but belonging to a different task~\citep{DeepGenerative,WA,LwF}, or class-based, where each phase provides data from a new set of classes of the same dataset~\citep{Lifelong, DER, FOSTER, MEMO, Dualnet}.
 The latter is typically called class-incremental learning (CIL).
-CIL methods can be grouped into three main categories: replay-based, regularization-based, and parameter-based~\cite{de2019literaturereview,prabhu12356gdumb}. \textbf{Replay-based} methods employ a memory buffer to store information from previous classes for rehearsal in later stages.
-Direct replay~\cite{Selective, Gradient, FeatureAdaptation, Rainbow, RMM} saves representative images from the dataset, while generative replay~\cite{DeepGenerative, ExemplarSupported, ModelAdaptation, Prototype, Fetril, LiuSHLSC21} saves generators trained by previous images.
-These strategies are centered around selecting key samples, training generators, and effectively enhancing the classification model by utilizing a dataset that combines both exemplars and new data. \textbf{Regularization-based} methods~\cite{EWC, SynapticIntelligence, Synapses, RiemannianWalk, MomentMatching} incorporate regularization terms into the loss function to reinforce previously acquired knowledge while assimilating new data. \textbf{Parameter-based} methods~\cite{Lifelong, DER, FOSTER, MEMO, Dualnet} allocate distinct model parameters to each incremental phase, aiming to avoid model forgetting that arises from overwriting parameters
+CIL methods can be grouped into three main categories: replay-based, regularization-based, and parameter-based~\citep{de2019literaturereview,prabhu12356gdumb}. \textbf{Replay-based} methods employ a memory buffer to store information from previous classes for rehearsal in later stages.
+Direct replay~\citep{Selective, Gradient, FeatureAdaptation, Rainbow, RMM, Placebos, OnlineHyperparameter} saves representative images from the dataset, while generative replay~\citep{DeepGenerative, ExemplarSupported, ModelAdaptation, Prototype, Fetril, LiuSHLSC21} saves generators trained by previous images.
+These strategies are centered around selecting key samples, training generators, and effectively enhancing the classification model by utilizing a dataset that combines both exemplars and new data. \textbf{Regularization-based} methods~\citep{EWC, SynapticIntelligence, Synapses, RiemannianWalk, MomentMatching} incorporate regularization terms into the loss function to reinforce previously acquired knowledge while assimilating new data. \textbf{Parameter-based} methods~\citep{Lifelong, DER, FOSTER, MEMO, Dualnet} allocate distinct model parameters to each incremental phase, aiming to avoid model forgetting that arises from overwriting parameters.

-Our method is closely related to replay-based CIL methods.
-The difference lies in the type of information saved in memory.
-Traditional replay-based CIL methods keep real images, generative models, or feature maps in memory~\cite{Mnemonics,iCaRL,RMM}.
-In contrast, our approach saves visual and textual prompts, using them to recreate exemplars in later learning stages.
-Therefore, our method greatly lowers memory consumption and reduces the risk of privacy breaches in real-world applications.